meteotest/h5pySWMR/README.md

 Differences between h5py and h5pySWMR
 -------------------------------------

-In general, you can just replace `import h5py` with `import h5pyswmr as h5py` and everything should work as expected.
+In general, you could simply replace `import h5py` with `import h5pyswmr as h5py` and everything should work as expected.
 There are a few differences and limitations, though: